North Carolina Motorcycle Laws

 - Identify and separate multiple hazards on the road.

 - Be prepared to act – Be alert and know how to use basic skills if faced with an emergency involving your motorcycle.

 At Hardison & Cochran, our Raleigh motorcycle accident attorneys and staff are committed to assisting motorcycle drivers, passengers, and their families as they cope with the consequences resulting from motor vehicle accidents.
 We are also committed to your safety.
 If you have lost a friend or family member or if you or someone you love has been injured in a motorcycle accident, contact our Raleigh motorcycle accident lawyers.
 Our experienced personal injury attorneys are here for you.
 We understand what you are going through and most importantly, we know the law.
 We will protect your rights.
 Prevention is key but protection is vital.

 What should I do if I am injured in a Motorcycle Accident?

-Hardison & Cochran serves personal injury and accident victims throughout the state of North Carolina, including, but not limited to, Raleigh, Cary, Durham and Fayetteville, NC.
+Hardison & Cochran serves personal injury and accident victims throughout the state of North Carolina, including, but not limited to, Raleigh, Greenville, Cary, Durham, and Fayetteville, NC.